* Call closed!*

 - … are a resident of an EU Country (not Germany)

 - … between 18-30 years old (on the day you start your ESC)

-- … can communicate in English (A2-B1) and German (A2) and are willing to improve your language skills
+- … can communicate in English (A2 or more) and German (A2 or more) and/or are willing to improve your foreign language skills

 - … are passionate about technology and dance